DLR-FT/RTLola-ROS2-Adapter/README.md

 ROS 2 adapter for CISPA's RTLola monitoring interpreter.

 The adapter assumes a running ROS 2 workspace, i.e., `ros2 topic list` returns a list of topics that are currently executed.
 The adapter will then automatically generate RTLola input stream binding for all available topic data.
-If a topic called `RTLolaOut` is an available interace, i.e., `RTLolaOut` is returned by `ros2 interface list`, it will also generate a binding to the respective RTLola outputs.
+If a topic called `RTLolaOutput` is an available interace, i.e., `RTLolaOutput` is returned by `ros2 interface list`, it will also generate a binding to the respective RTLola outputs.

 > [ros2_config.toml](monitor/ros2_config.toml) allows you to freeze the binding by setting `generate_file` to `false`.